 Suleiman Comes to Power

 With his ruthless father dead, Suleiman's new subjects wondered what his rule would hold.
 One dignitary stated of Suleiman, ''He is twenty-six years of age, tall, but wiry, and of a delicate complexion.
 His neck is a little too long, his face thin, and his nose aquiline.
 He has a shade of a moustache and a small beard; nevertheless, he has a pleasant mien (which means manner), though his skin tends to be a light pallor.
 He is said to be a wise Lord, fond of study, and all men hope for good from his rule.''

 Lucky for the Ottomans, this dignitary's appraisal proved to be correct.
-While his dad was only interested in war, Suleiman filled his palace with music and poetry.
+While his father was only interested in war, Suleiman filled his palace with music and poetry.
 At the beginning of his reign, Suleiman ruled his people with kindness.
 He freed hundreds of slaves, even making one of them his most trusted advisor.
 He showered military officers with gifts and erected schools.
 In turn for these acts of kindness, he demanded complete loyalty from his subjects.

 Although kind to his people, Suleiman also had his father's conquering blood coursing through his veins.
 Upon his ascension, Suleiman set out to improve his military.
 To his weapons pile, he added hundreds of cannons.
 He also expanded his army of Janissaries, the elite Turkish warriors, which were oddly former war captives and Christian youths pressed into service.
-Of course, all of these soldiers were converted to Islam and trained under the strictest discipline.
+Of course, all of these soldiers were forcibly converted to Islam and trained under the strictest discipline.

 Suleiman also improved his navy, resulting in control over the Mediterranean, where his sailors raided and terrorized passing ships.
 He also had fleets of warships built, which yielded an impressive navy.
 With this navy, the Turks controlled the Mediterranean, raiding and terrorizing passing ships.